 - 10.1.
 It is essential that people working with children can confidently share information as part of their day-to-day work.
 This is necessary not only to safeguard and protect children from harm but also to work together to support families to improve outcomes for all. - 10.2.
 The academy may have to share information about parents or carers, such as their medical history, disability or substance misuse issues, for investigations of child abuse carried out by Children's Social Care. - 10.3.
 We will proactively seek out information as well as sharing it.
-This means checking with other professionals whether they have information that helps us to be as well informed as possible when working to support children.
+This means checking with other professionals whether they have information that helps us to be as well informed as possible when working to support children. - 10.4.

-- 10.4.
 The Data Protection Act 2018 and the General Data Protection Regulations 2018 are not barriers to sharing information and do not change duties under safeguarding.
 They are there to ensure that personal information is managed in a sensible way and that a balance is struck between a person's privacy and public protection. - 10.5.
 We should be sharing any concerns we have with parents at an early stage unless this would put a child at greater risk or compromise an investigation.
 Parents need to know what our responsibilities are for safeguarding and protecting children and that this involves sharing information about them with other professionals. - 10.6.
 We will be clear about the purpose of sharing confidential information and only share as much as we need to achieve the purpose. - 10.7.
-We will try to get consent from parents (or the child, if they have sufficient understanding1) to share information, if possible.
+We will try to get consent from parents (or the child, if they have sufficient understanding) to share information, if possible.
 However, we do not need consent if we have serious concerns about a child's safety and well-being.
-If we decide to share information without consent, we will record this with a full explanation of the decision. - 10.8.
-Consent will not be sought from parents or carers (or the child, if they have sufficient understanding), if: - it would place a child at increased risk of harm; or - it would place an adult at risk of serious harm; or - it would prejudice a criminal investigation; or - it would lead to unjustified delay in making enquiries about allegations of significant harm to a child; or - required by law or a court order to share information.
+If we decide to share information without consent, we will record this with a full explanation of the decision.

-1 Children aged 12 or over may generally be expected to have sufficient understanding.
+&lt;sup>1 Children aged 12 or over may generally be expected to have sufficient understanding.
 Younger children may also have sufficient understanding.
 All people aged 16 and over are presumed, in law, to have the capacity to give or withhold their consent, unless there is evidence to the contrary.